 Fifty percent of the first £10,000 realised from the sale of floating charge assets is set aside in this way, and then 20% of any realisations between £10,000 and £600,000.
 The remainder goes into the ‘pot’ to repay floating charge-holders.

 Assets subject to a floating charge often include stock, raw materials, work-in-progress, fixtures and fittings – basically any other assets not subject to a fixed charge.
 Assets of this type can be traded in the normal course of business.
+Floating charge creditors are entitled to receive a distribution from the net property of the Company (the amount remaining after the application of costs) subject to the dilution of the prescribed part.

 Terms and conditions relating to fixed and floating charges are laid out in a debenture - a document which is signed by the directors and registered by the lender at Companies House.